 Cartilage holds your ribs to the sternum or to each other.
 A blow to the chest can tear the cartilage, allowing the ribs to dislocate.
 A dislocated rib can press on nerves, producing pain that could radiate into your shoulder, back, and neck.

 A pneumothorax happens when your chest wall gets punctured.
 Air rushes into the chest cavity that surrounds the lungs.
 The resulting air pressure squeezes the lungs and causes them to collapse.
-Without emergency surgery to remove the air and re-expand the lung, you can suffer permanent lung damage and death.
+Without emergency surgery to remove the air and re-expand the lung, you can suffer permanent lung damage, and as a consequence, the accident could be fatal.

 Schedule a Free Consultation With Our Clearwater Car Accident Attorneys To Discuss Your Chest Injury